chimlimhao/Serksa/storage/app/markdown/course/Python/markdown/chaper1.md

 ___
 Every methods in a class need to have an argument `self` at the start.
 This contains the data of the instance.

-When manipulating the data if an object.
+When manipulating the data in an object.
 You need to always use `self.` before the variable name.
 ```python
 class Parent: